iotaledger/goshimmer/documentation/docs/protocol_specification/components/congestion_control.md

+---
+description: Every network has to deal with its intrinsic limited resources.
+GoShimmer uses congestion control algorithm to regulate the influx of messages in the network with the goal of maximizing throughput (messages/bytes per second) and minimizing delays
+image: /img/protocol_specification/congestion_control_algorithm_infographic.png
+keywords:
+- node
+- congestion control algorithm
+- honest node
+- message
+- access mana
+- malicious nde
+- scheduling
+---

 # Congestion Control

 Every network has to deal with its intrinsic limited resources in terms of bandwidth and node capabilities (CPU and storage).
 In this document, we present a congestion control algorithm to regulate the influx of messages in the network with the goal of maximizing throughput (messages/bytes per second) and minimizing delays.
 Furthermore, the following requirements must be satisfied: